THE WET TROPICS

 At the time of Australia’s European settlement, only about one per cent of Australia was still covered by this Gondwanan rainforest.
 Since then at least three-quarters of that rainforest has been cleared.

 Australia’s unique marsupials first evolved in these rainforests, and their closest living relatives still live in the Wet Tropics.
-The Wet Tropics rainforests represent one of the most comprehensive and diverse living records of the major stages in the evolution of land plants, and contain the highest known concentrations of primitive and archaic rainforest flora.
+These rainforests represent one of the most comprehensive and diverse living records of the major stages in the evolution of land plants and contain the highest known concentrations of primitive and archaic rainforest flora.

 Australian rainforests are currently restricted to a series of discontinuous pockets extending for more than 6,000 km across northern Australia and along the east coast to Tasmania.
 The largest area of remaining rainforests in Australia is located in the Wet Tropics region of Queensland with relicts dating back to the days of Gondwana.
 The Wet Tropics of Queensland are of the most significant evolutionary diversity and survival of plants and animals.